jlaura/autocnet/README.md

 The PostGIS query requires a valid SRID for the input geometry, so we explicitly define that here.
-This is the SRID that the footprints are being stored in inside of the data store. `srid = 949900`.
+This is the SRID that the footprints are being stored in inside of the data store. `srid = 949900` The srid here is a custom srid that has been added to the data store spatial reference table; the id can be any arbitrary number as long as it exists in the spatial reference table.

 The `add_from_remote_database` call copies the image files in the source database into a new directory.
 Here we define that directory. `outpath =